Metronidazole (met-ro(h)-nide-ah-zole) 200 & 400 mg tablets

 Things you must not do

-Do not drink alcohol or consume any medication containing alcohol while taking Metronide and for at least one d
+Do not drink alcohol or consume any medication containing alcohol while taking Metronide and for at least one day after

 finishing treatment.
 The use of alcohol may make you feel very sick, vomit, have stomach cramps, headaches and flushing.